-So far this project is split up into three parts: 1) “Vegetation management” 2) road management & 3) aquatic restoration.
-“Vegetation management” includes 1,880 acres of variable-density thinning in second-growth plantations and on 260 acres of native, never-logged forest.
-There are several other silvicultural activities proposed, such as “shelterwood harvest” of lodgepole pine forest, western white pine pruning (to save the trees from a pathogen “blister rust”), prescribed burning, and 98 acres of “regeneration harvest” (effectively clearcutting all but 15% of the trees).
+This project is split up into three parts: 1) “Vegetation management” 2) road management & 3) aquatic restoration.
+“Vegetation management” includes 1,880 acres of variable-density thinning in second-growth plantations and on 260 acres of “Fire-originated” (mostly never-logged) forest.
+There are several other silvicultural activities proposed, such as “shelterwood harvest” of lodgepole pine forest, western white pine pruning (to save the trees from a pathogen “blister rust”), prescribed burning, and 60 acres of “regeneration harvest” (effectively clearcutting all but 15% of the trees).

 Road management includes nearly 14 miles of roadbuilding, 1.4 miles of road decommissioning, and 28 miles of road closures.
 Aquatic restoration includes log placements for fish, culvert replacements and restoring areas damaged by dispersed camping.